All About Cost-Plus Contracts

 - It could cover all related expenses.

-- Present uncertainty to the project owners, because the final cost could not be easily determined.
+- Present uncertainty to the project owners because the final cost cannot always be easily determined

-- Requires additional resources and management to reproduce and justify all related costs.
+- Require additional resources and management to reproduce and justify all related costs

 How to Protect Your Business When Using Cost-Plus Contracts

-A Cost-plus-contract presents a great opportunity for the contractor to recover all construction related expenses.
-However, if a good record keeping is not enforced, some costs might be irrecoverable.
-Follow these simple tips to stay out of trouble.
+A cost-plus-contract presents a great opportunity for the contractor to recover all construction-related expenses.
+However, if a good record keeping is not enforced, some costs might be unrecoverable.
+A few basic tips can help contractors stay out of trouble:

-- Negotiate critical items that could lead to disputes, such as overhead expenses and main office associated costs.
+- Negotiate critical items that could lead to disputes, such as overhead expenses and costs associated with the main office.

 - Control the material usage.
 A cost-plus contract can lead to misuse of construction material, so you might end up acquiring more material than reasonably expected.